jamescastells/yts-scraper/README.md

 # YTS Scraper

+Forked from https://github.com/ozencb/yts-scraper and added a few QOA fixes.

 ![](Gif.gif)

 ## Description
 **yts-scraper** is a command-line tool for downloading .torrent files from YTS.
 It requires Python 3.0+.
 Note that this tool does not download the contents of a torrent file but downloads files with .torrent extension.
 You should use a Torrent client to open these files.

 ## Installation
 Make sure that setuptools is installed on your system before running setup.